DGMarkel/DGMarkel.github.io/_posts/2018-11-07-javascript_basics_hoisting_scope_and_context.markdown

 # Scope

-The scope of a variable refers to where it is defined within Javacript code.
-There are three types of scoping in Javascript: global, function, and block scope.
+The scope of a variable refers to its accessibility within a given set of Javacript code.
+There are three types of scoping in Javascript: global scope, function scope, and block scope.

 **Global Scope**